sourcegraph/sourcegraph-public-snapshot/client/browser/README.md

 > Note:
 >  - Requires MacOS with Xcode installed.

-1. `yarn --cwd client/browser build`
+1. `yarn --cwd client/browser dev:safari`
 1. Open Safari then: `Develop > Allow Unsigned Extensions`
 1. Open `client/browser/build/Sourcegraph for Safari/Sourcegraph for Safari.xcodeproj` using Xcode
 1. Choose `Sourcegraph for Safari (macOS)` in the top toolbar and click Run icon